ucecuzzo2/CalendarPP-23/README.md

 # Fullstack Calendar App

 Welcome to our Fullstack Calendar App!
-This project was developed by a group of four enthusiastic students as part of a learning experience.
+This project was developed by a group of four students.
 We combined our skills in React, Spring Boot, HTML, CSS, Java, and MySQL to create a fully functioning calendar application.

 ## Features